Increase Return on Your OMS Investment with Omnichannel Automation

 Innovation 2: Data Insight Will Help You Better Understand Trends and Demands

-When you integrate OMS into your supply chain, each transaction yields critical data, including total order volume by channel, region and SKU.
+When you integrate OMS into your supply chain, each transaction yields critical data, including total order volume by channel, region, and SKU.
 This will allow you to understand trends and consumer demand more clearly so you can better manage your supply chain and effectively serve individual customers.
 The best manufacturers use data to develop a complete view of their business needs, including the demand for individual products.
 When you take each transaction and turn it into actionable insight, your business will be able to both grow and innovate.

 Crane, the humidifier manufacturer mentioned earlier in this series, is one business that has innovated far beyond their expectations.
-Initially, much of their business was handled manually but over time, they were able to slowly ramp up the use of EDI and e-commerce throughout their business.
+Initially, much of their business was handled manually, but over time they were able to slowly ramp up the use of EDI and e-commerce throughout their business.
 Adopting OMS has improved their relationship with trading partners by ensuring that inventory is available to meet increasing demand.
-Thanks to an integrated omni-channel OMS, Crane has complete visibility of their inventory of more than 100 products with 400 trading partners worldwide.
+Thanks to an integrated omnichannel OMS, Crane has complete visibility of their inventory of more than 100 products with 400 trading partners worldwide.

 Now, Crane seamlessly exchanges data with their trading partners through an EDI solution and an OMS integrated with their 3PL.
 The built-in demand forecasting module analyzes sales from previous years and forecasts trends for upcoming automated inventory replenishment.
-The processes and capabilities of the system close the loops on order management and grant Crane the transaction capacity of a bigger organization.
+The processes and capabilities of the system close the loops on order management and grant Crane the transaction capacity of a much larger organization.